-6. See "Statement on Government of Colleges and Universities," Policy Documents and Reports, 135-40, especially the following passage:

-Faculty status and related matters are primarily a faculty responsibility; this area includes appointments, reappointments, decisions not to reappoint, promotions, the granting of tenure, and dismissal.
-The primary responsibility of the faculty for such matters is based upon the fact that its judgment is central to general educational policy.

-7. When discontinuance of a program or department is mandated by financial exigency of the institution, the standards of Regulation 4c above will apply.

-8. This committee should not be the same as the committee referred to in Regulation 5b(2).

-9. Regulations of the institution should provide for alternates, or for some other method of filling vacancies on the hearing committee resulting from disqualification, challenge without stated cause, illness, resignation, or other reason.

-10. See "Statement on Professors and Political Activity," Policy Documents and Reports, 33-34.

-11. This regulation does not apply to faculty members with reduced loads who are tenured or probationary for tenure and who have the protections of due process that are provided in Regulations 2, 4, 5, 6, 7, and 8.
-It does apply to all other faculty members whose appointments are less than full time, whatever their rank or title and whether they are paid on a pro-rata, a per-course, or any other basis.

-12. As stated in Regulation 5a, "Adequate cause for a dismissal will be related, directly and substantially, to the fitness of faculty members in their professional capacities as teachers or researchers.
-Dismissal will not be used to restrain faculty members in their exercise of academic freedom or other rights of American citizens."

-13. See "Statement on Procedural Standards in the Renewal or Nonrenewal of Faculty Appointments" (Policy Documents and Reports, 16-21), especially the following passages:
+- 7. See Statement on Government of Colleges and Universities, in Policy Documents and Reports, 135-40, especially the following passage: "Faculty status and related matters are primarily a faculty responsibility; this area includes appointments, reappointments, decisions not to reappoint, promotions, the granting of tenure, and dismissal.
+The primary responsibility of the faculty for such matters is based upon the fact that its judgment is central to general educational policy." - 8.
+When discontinuance of a program or department is mandated by financial exigency of the institution, the standards of Regulation 4c above will apply. - 9.
+For cause relating to physical or mental disability, see Accommodating Faculty Members Who Have Disabilities, in Bulletin of the American Association of University Professors (special issue of Academe), July-August 2012: 30-43. - 10.
+This committee should not be the same as the committee referred to in Regulation 5b(2). - 11.
+Regulations of the institution should provide for alternates or for some other method of filling vacancies on the hearing committee resulting from disqualification, challenge without stated cause, illness, resignation, or other reason. - 12.
+For renewable term appointments not specifically designated as probationary for tenure, see "The Applicability of the 'Standards for Notice of Nonreappointment' to All Full-Time Faculty on Renewable Term Appointments," in "Report of Committee A, 1994-95," Academe, September-October 1995: 51-54. - 13.
+See Statement on Professors and Political Activity, in Policy Documents and Reports, 33-34. - 14.
+This regulation does not apply to faculty members with reduced loads who are tenured or probationary for tenure and who have the protections of academic due process that are provided in Regulations 2, 4, 5, 6, 7, and 8.
+It does apply to all other faculty members whose appointments are less than full time, whatever their rank or title and whether they are paid on a pro-rata, a per-course, or any other basis. - 15.
+As stated in Regulation 5a, "Adequate cause for a dismissal will be related, directly and substantially, to the fitness of faculty members in their professional capacities as teachers or researchers.
+Dismissal will not be used to restrain faculty members in their exercise of academic freedom or other rights of American citizens." - 16.
+See Statement on Procedural Standards in the Renewal or Nonrenewal of Faculty Appointments (Policy Documents and Reports, 16-21), especially the following passages:

 It is easier to state what the standard "adequate consideration" does not mean than to specify in detail what it does.
 It does not mean that the review committee should substitute its own judgment for that of members of the department on the merits of whether the candidate should be reappointed or given tenure.
 The conscientious judgment of the candidate's departmental colleagues must prevail if the invaluable tradition of departmental autonomy in professional judgments is to prevail.
 The term "adequate consideration" refers essentially to procedural rather than to substantive issues: Was the decision conscientiously arrived at?
 Was all available evidence bearing on the relevant performance of the candidate sought out and considered?
-Was there adequate deliberation by the department over the import of the evidence in the light of the relevant standards?
-Were irrelevant and improper standards excluded from consideration?
-Was the decision a bona fide exercise of professional academic judgment?
-These are the kinds of questions suggested by the standard "adequate consideration."